Inspired by the museum: sketching day

 Please wear suitable outdoor clothing and sturdy footwear.

 £65 per person, this includes tuition, tea and coffee.
-Please let the Museum know in advance any special dietary requirements.
+Please let the Museum know in advance if you have any dietary requirements.
 You can bring your own packed lunch or the café will be open at lunchtime.